Tax Lien Removal

 - Keep track of your tax status.
 Organize your records in a secure location.

-- If you believe your lien was falsely filed, contact the IRS sooner rather than later.
+- If you believe your federal tax lien was falsely filed, contact the IRS sooner rather than later.

 - If you cannot pay in full before the deadline, file an extension and pay as much as you can.